troglobit/xplugd/README.md

     sample.script display HDMI3 disconnected

-or, in the future:
+or, in future version of `xplugd` with support for xinput(1):

     sample.script keyboard 3 connected "Topre Corporation Realforce 87"

-Here keyboard, or pointer, will always be the slave keyboard and pointer and status encoding will be `XIStatusEnabled` and `XIStatusDisabled` for connected and disconnected, respectively.
+Here keyboard or pointer will always be the slave keyboard and pointer, and the status encoding for `XIStatusEnabled` and `XIStatusDisabled` will be connected and disconnected, respectively.

 Example